dadifroggiebcn/gameoflife/README.md

 # Simple game of life with RLE parsing support

-A very simple minimal C dependency game of life.
+A very simple and minimal C game of life with basic RLE file parsing.
-The grid size is configured at compile time using the 'ROWS' and 'COLS' definitions on the 'main.c' code.
+The grid size is configured at compile time using the definitions placed inside 'settings.h'.
+This file manages the number of rows and columns avaliable and the starting margins for the program to place cells.
+Other values such as .rle files and time between iterations are passed through arguments to the program.

+#Usage
+For usage run ./glife -h

 The executable accepts a file path argument where the file contains the alive and dead cell data in the RLE (Run Lenght encoded) file format.